jimmoffitt/pi-adventures/README.md

   what():  Encryption not available on this event-machine Aborted
 ```
+   + A bit of searching revealed that the event-machine gem needed to be re-compiled *after* installing libssl-dev.
+Here are the steps I needed to take:
+      + sudo apt-get install libssl-dev --> lots of complaints about not finding remote resources.
+         + sudo apt-get update --> fixed those problems.
+      + sudo gem uninstall eventmachine
+      + sudo gem install eventmachine
+      + ruby pt_stream_pi.rb  --> boom!

 ### Java HBCpt2

 Seems like pi in the sky at this point.
 Currently attempting to deploy by hand the [HBC udpated for ptv2](https://github.com/jimmoffitt/hbc).